Volue-Public/energy-mesh-python/docs/source/mesh_modelling.rst

 Model definition
 *****************

-The **Mesh model definition** is designed to represent the physical infrastructure of a customer's area and assets.
+The **Mesh model definition** is designed to represent the structure of customer's infrastructure and assets.
 This can be a hydropower production system with water courses, creeks, reservoirs, water routes, gates, sensors, hydro plants and so on.
-The Mesh model definition consists of :ref:`object definitions<mesh_object_definition>` and :ref:`attribute definitions <mesh_attribute_definition>` of different types.
+The Mesh model definition contains :ref:`object definitions<mesh_object_definition>` and :ref:`attribute definitions <mesh_attribute_definition>` of different types.
 Each asset type is represented by a **Mesh object definition**.